 Hungarian Air and Air Defence Forces

-The Hungarian Air Force operates about 230 front line combat aircraft, 120 helicopters, 15 transport and about 30 training aircraft as well as air defence missile systems.
-Although mostly dated by 1994, an infusion of new and replacement aircraft from the Soviet Union had increased force readiness.
+The Hungarian Air Force operates about 230 front line combat aircraft, 120 helicopters, 15 transport and 30 training aircraft as well as air defence missile systems.
+Although mostly dated by 1994, an infusion of new and replacement aircraft from the Soviet Union has increased force readiness somewhat.
 There are about 200 front line Soviet aircraft based in Hungary including 120 MiG-29 so the primary focus of the Hungarian air force is to support the Army while relying on Soviet air forces based in Hungary to maintain air superiority.

 The document at this link provides a useful history of MiG aircraft in the Hungarian inventory.